cgwire/kitsu/docs/customization/README.md

 ![Drop Down menu Setting](../img/getting-started/drop_down_menu_setting.png)

-Per default, Kitsu will load all the Task Status of your status library into your production.
+Per default, Kitsu will load the Task Status you have define when created the production .

-But you can choose to use only specific status.
+But you can choose to add or remove specific status.

 ![Setting status new](../img/getting-started/setting_status_new.png)

-On the **Task Status** tab, you can choose which status you want to use on this production, validate your choice with the **add** button.
+On the **Task Status** tab, you can choose which status you want to add or remove on this production, validate your choice with the **add** button.